Central Marchigiano dialect: Ancona dialect

 The Ancona dialect is spoken only in Ancona and has only recently spread its influence elsewhere (Falconara, Osimo, Jesi, Chiaravalle, Porto Recanati, Loreto and Senigallia).
 Of the Marchigiano varieties, it is the one that shows the most Gallo-Italic traits.
 For instance, the masculine singular definite article is always el, without anything comparable to the Italian variation, according to phonetic context, between il and lo.
 Only the speakers from towns which are closer to Macerata (Osimo, Castelfidardo, Loreto, Porto Recanati) use the form lo as in Italian.
 These cities also undergo other influences from the Macerata dialect, due to proximity.

 Fabriano dialect

 The Fabriano dialect is spoken in Fabriano (closer to Umbria) and nearby towns.
 Rhotacism of //l// occurs in this dialect, such that the local equivalents of Italian calza 'sock' and fulmine 'lightning' are carza and furmine.

-Macerata dialect
+Macerata-Fermo dialect

-The Macerata dialect is spoken in the provinces of Macerata and Fermo.
+The Macerata-Fermo dialect is spoken in the provinces of Macerata and Fermo.
 Its speakers use lu (masculine singular) and lo (neuter singular) as definite articles.
 Notable features are rhotacism of //l// and various assimilations that are absent from Italian: